Alfred-Kobby/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5-print_numbers.c file: prints all single digit numbers of base 10 starting from 0, followed by a new line.

 7-print_tebahpla.c file: prints the lowercase alphabet in reverse,

+8-print_base16.c file: prints all the numbers of base 16 in lowercase, followed by a new line.